section-engineering-education/engineering-education/content/articles/model-monitoring-and-detecting-drifts-in-machine-learning-models-using-deepchecks/index.md

 - Have a grasp of [Google Colab notebook](https://colab.research.google.com/)

 ### Types of model drifts
-Model drift refers is the changes in the model performance leading to model degradation and poor predictions.
+Model drift refers to the changes in the model performance leading to model degradation and poor predictions.
 It is due to changes in the model dataset.
 It is also due to the changes in the relationships between independent variables (features) and dependent variables (label/target).

-It is a common phenomenon for drift in machine learning models to negatively affect business operations.
-Depending on the changes, model drift is classified into data drift and concept drift.
+Depending on the changes, model drifts can be data or concept drifts.

 #### Data drift
-Data drift occurs when the features in the dataset change over time after the model training.
+In data drift, the features in the dataset change over time after the model training.
 Features are the independent variables in the dataset that are the inputs for the machine learning model.

 Changes in the features are due to data leakage, contamination of the data with viruses, or changes in the general data structure.

 #### Concept drift
-Concept drift occurs when the target/labels in the dataset change over time after the model training.
-The target is the dependent variable in the dataset which is the model output.
+In concept drift, the target/labels in the dataset change over time after the model training.
+The target is the dependent variable which is the model output.

-We will use Deepchecks to detect the data and concept drifts in our machine learning model.
+We will use Deepchecks library to detect these drifts in our machine learning model.
 Before we implement the Deepchecks, we will first build the machine learning model.

 ### Building the machine learning model
 We will build the machine learning model using the bank customers dataset.
 The dataset has multiple independent variables (features) and one target variable.
-The model will predict whether a bank customer will subscribe to the bank's monthly deposit plan.
-The complete dataset for this model is found [here](https://drive.google.com/file/d/1jNSH7yYDYUu13EKkqyN5OpTpHI1Megd8/view?usp=sharing).
+The model will predict whether a bank customer will subscribe to a monthly deposit plan.
+You can download the complete dataset for this model [here](https://drive.google.com/file/d/1jNSH7yYDYUu13EKkqyN5OpTpHI1Megd8/view?usp=sharing).

 ### Loading bank customer dataset
 We will load the bank customer dataset using Pandas.
 We import this Python package as follows: